Understanding Self-Destructive (Dysregulated) Behaviors

-If so, you may have told yourself: You are weak, are selfish, have an “addictive” personality, have a physical reason that makes stopping the behavior impossible, and/or have other qualities that basically mean something about you is inherently wrong.
+If so, you may have told yourself you are weak, selfish, have an “addictive” personality, and/or have other qualities that basically mean something about you is inherently wrong.

 The truth is: These explanations are not supported by research.

-People who struggle with dysregulated behaviors can differ dramatically, but they tend to share some common traits.
-The following description is quite oversimplified, so it might not fully apply to you.
-But it provides a general idea.
+People who struggle with dysregulated behaviors can differ dramatically, but tend to share some common traits.
+The following description is oversimplified; it might not fully apply to you, but it provides a general idea:

-If you struggle with dysregulated behaviors, you probably were born with a tendency to feel emotions a little more strongly than other people feel emotions.
+If you struggle with dysregulated behaviors, you probably were born with a tendency to feel emotions a little more strongly than other people do.
 This is not a negative trait.
-In fact, you are likely to be especially creative and/or empathic.
+In fact, you are likely to be more creative and/or empathic.

 Unfortunately, you also may have grown up in an adverse or invalidating environment.
 Adverse environments may include:

-- routine experiences with family members who discourage expression of emotions or use dysregulated behaviors to cope with their own emotions; or
+- Routine experiences with family members who discourage expression of emotions or use dysregulated behaviors to cope with their own emotions.

-If you were born with the tendency to feel strong emotions – and you were routinely put in situations that would be emotionally painful for anyone, then the pain probably started to feel unbearable at times.
+If you were born with the tendency to feel strong emotion, and you were routinely put in situations that would be emotionally painful for anyone, then the pain probably started to feel unbearable at times.
 Chances are high that you eventually tried to “turn off” the pain.
 At first you may have told yourself: “I’m just going to try not to feel” or “I’m just not going to think about it.”
-But over time, you probably felt like you needed additional help with “turning off” painful emotions.
+But over time, you probably felt like you needed additional help with turning off painful emotions.
 And so you resorted to one or more dysregulated behaviors.

-- The boiling water and steam are still there, just like the emotions are still there.
+- The emotions are still there, just like the boiling water and steam.

-- If the emotions are never experienced or processed (if none of the steam is released from the pot), the emotions and pressure will keep building until the pot eventually explodes.
+- If the emotions are never experienced or processed (if none of the steam is released from the pot), the pressure will keep building until the pot eventually explodes.

-- In other words, the emotions will feel especially unbearable.
+- The emotions, in other words, will feel especially unbearable.

-- And the cycle will likely repeat.
-And repeat.
+- ... and the cycle will likely repeat, and repeat.

 One woman said she knew her drinking led her to feel worse in the long run, so she vowed never to drink again.
 The next evening, she felt bored and a little anxious, and she realized she had strong cravings for alcohol.
-She tried her hardest to get through the night without drinking, but she eventually felt like it was impossible to resist the cravings and urges any longer.
+She tried her hardest to get through the night without drinking, but she eventually felt like it was impossible to resist the cravings.
 So she drank, despite knowing she’d regret it later.